 Mac – Minimum requirements for iDatabase

 iDatabase is designed for modern Apple systems using 64-bit processors.
-It runs on recent versions of macOS on both Intel and Apple silicon Macs.
+It runs on recent versions of macOS.
 For best performance, keep your system updated with the latest security and framework updates.

 Mac – What are the limitations of the unregistered version?